hpi-dhc/devicely/inst/paper.md

 acceleration and HRV.
 The main difference from FLIRT to **devicely** is the focus on feature extraction versus privacy and data sharing.
-FLIRT reads the data for extracting features, while **devicely** aims to provide users with a way to read the data, deidentify them as necessary and write them back.
+FLIRT reads the data for extracting features, while **devicely** aims to provide users with a way to read the data, de-identify them as necessary and write them back.
 In this way, researchers can protect even more data privacy and use the data easily for further analysis and sharing.